Sheikh Fazlul Haque Mani: Death

-Moni, along with his wife Arzu Moni, was killed during the Assassination of Sheikh Mujibur Rahman in a military coup on 15 August 1975.
+Moni, along with his wife Arzu Moni, was killed during the assassination of Sheikh Mujibur Rahman in a military coup on 15 August 1975.
 He lived two kilometers away from Mujib in Dhanmondi.
 The attack on his house was witnessed by Mahfuz Anam, who is the editor and publisher of The Daily Star, whose house was on the opposite side of the lake from Moni's house.
 His two sons - Fazle Noor Taposh, former mayor of Dhaka South City Corporation, and Sheikh Fazle Shams Parash, an academic by profession - survived the attack, as they were hiding under a bed.
 His wife, who was thought to be pregnant, was also killed.

 Taposh was three years and eight months old then, while Parash was around five years.
 Taposh was elected to the Jatiya Sangsad (National Parliament) in the 2008 Bangladeshi general election from the Dhaka-12 constituency.
 He was elected mayor of DSCC in the 2020 Dhaka South City Corporation election.
 Parash currently holds the position of chairman of the Jubo League.

 Legacy

-The Shahid Sheikh Moni Memorial International Chess Tournament, which was held in Dhaka, Bangladesh in 2015, was named in his memory.
-An auditorium in Gopalganj, Bangladesh was named after him.
+The Shahid Sheikh Moni Memorial International Chess Tournament, which was held in Dhaka, Bangladesh, in 2015, was named in his memory.
+An auditorium in Gopalganj, Bangladesh, was named after him.

 Criticism

 Mani was given lucrative positions in the government formed by Sheikh Mujib.
 When private trade with India was banned due to slow inflation, Mani actively engaged in it with Mujib's blessings.
 This was seen as an attempt by Mujib to form a dynasty.

 Mani was one of the core members of BLF.
-However, his role in liberation war is matter of controversy.
-He opposed Tajuddin Ahmad, who was then Prime Minister and main organiser of Mujibnagar Government, throughout the Liberation War.
-According to Sheikh Shahidul Islam, he ployed with Khondaker Mostaq Ahmad to remove Tajuddin Ahmad from the position of Prime Minister.
-BLF's role in Liberation War is also controversial, as they allegedly attacked different factions of guerrilla freedom fighters and looted their firearms.
+However, his role in the liberation war is a matter of controversy.
+He opposed Tajuddin Ahmad, who was then the prime minister and main organiser of Mujibnagar Government, throughout the Liberation War.
+According to Sheikh Shahidul Islam, he ployed with Khondaker Mostaq Ahmad to remove Tajuddin Ahmad from the position of prime minister.
+BLF's role in the Liberation War is also controversial, as they allegedly attacked different factions of guerrilla freedom fighters and looted their firearms.